 However, there is one thing we do know: In many cases, the likelihood of successfully treating cancer improves greatly if it’s caught early.

-At the UI Cancer Center, we are dedicated to helping our patients and community members catch cancer before it can enter the later stages where it grows and spreads.
+At the University of Illinois Cancer Center, we are dedicated to helping our patients and community members catch cancer before it can enter the later stages where it grows and spreads.
 That’s why we offer many types of cancer screening services at UI Health/Mile Square.